CARPAL TUNNEL SYNDROME

 - Pain that can shoot up from the wrist up the arm, sometimes all the way to the shoulder

 - Numbness and tingling in the fingers and hands, especially the thumb

 - Feeling as though fingers are swollen, even though no swelling is present

 - The hand may lose strength and the individual may develop the tendency to frequently drop objects

 - In severe cases, possible loss of sensation of hot or cold in the hands

 - Burning, tingling or itching in the palm of the hand

 You can relieve carpal tunnel syndrome without steroid injections and surgery

-You can contact us to learn more about how these procedures help heal the carpal tunnel syndrome or to find out if stem cell therapy can solve your problem.
+You can contact us to learn more about how these procedures help heal the carpal tunnel syndrome or to find out if regenerative cell therapy can solve your problem.